-This roast dinner was inspired by lamb stew—instead of cutting the leg of lamb into chunks for stew, however, the lamb was left whole, rubbed with plenty of sea salt, freshly ground black pepper, and fresh minced garlic, with a bit of fresh rosemary or thyme is good in there too, and roasted it until crispy brown on the outside and tender and succulent on the inside.
-Setting the roast on a bed of root vegetables helps the roast brown all over and infuses the vegetables with tons of meaty flavor.
+This roast dinner was inspired by lamb stew, but instead of cutting the leg of lamb into chunks for stew, the lamb is left whole.
+Rub the lamb with plenty of sea salt, freshly ground black pepper, and fresh minced garlic to create a deep rich flavor.
+Add a bit of fresh rosemary or thyme for accent.

-- 3 pounds boneless leg of lamb, tied into a roast (see note above for options)
+- 3 pounds boneless leg of lamb (tied into a roast)

 - 1 teaspoon fine sea salt